stanfordpython/python-assignments/README.md

 Assignment 1: Cryptography

-Assignment 2: Hunt for the Holy Grail!
+Assignment 2: Quest for the Holy Grail!

 Assignment 3: Wallscraper